 If configuring in-game settings doesn’t give you any luck, take a look at the next solution.

-Fix 4: Update your device and audio driver
+Fix 4: Update your audio driver

 You can do this manually, if you like, by visiting each manufacturer’s download page, finding the right drivers, etc. But that takes time and computer skills.
 If you’re not comfortable playing with device drivers, we recommend using Driver Easy.
 It’s a tool that detects, downloads and installs any driver updates your computer needs.